 Flared Fringe Highlight

 Dark roots are not a requirement of a successfully chic ombré.
-This mousey blonde base still serves the perfect amount of contrast for her bright pink ends.
-Incorporating ombré into a flared-out fringe uses the pink as the highlighter that frames the face and brightens everything up.
+This mousy blonde base still serves the perfect amount of contrast for her bright pink ends.
+Incorporating ombré into a flared-out fringe uses the pink as the highlight that frames the face and brightens everything up.

-Even a buzz cut can be worn with ombré color.
-Demi Lovato sports an ultra-bright pink against a tight black fade for an ultra-modern version of pink ombré hair.
-Plus, we love to see this color worn with the versatility of their hairstyles for different effects.
+Even the shortest of strands can pull off ombré color.
+Katy Perry sports an ultra-bright pink against a tight black fade for an ultra-modern version of pink ombré hair.
+We love to see this color worn on various hairstyles for different effects.

 Baby Pink Blend

 This pastel ombré is a blend of baby pink and lavender gray.
 Mixing your pinks in with similar hues is another one of the many ways to wear pink ombré hair.

 This black cherry cola ombré is a pink vibe all its own.
-Taking a deeper plunge of pink and purple blended hues pairs seamlessly against extra-rich, extra-dark root colors.
+A deeper plunge of pink and purple blended hues pairs seamlessly against extra-rich, extra-dark roots.

 Trying ombré on for size is a totally doable option before taking a full-throttle plunge into the depths of pink, particularly for those of you with pre-bleached strands.
 When your highlights are starting to fade, use a temporary tinted conditioner to both nourish those fried ends and see if pink is something you're ready to commit to.
 It'll rinse out before you know it.